Darrynton Evans

 Darrynton L.A.
-Evans (born July 9, 1998) is an American football running back and return specialist of the National Football League (NFL).
-He played college football at Appalachian State.
-He was drafted by the Tennessee Titans in the third round of the 2020 NFL Draft.
+Evans (born July 9, 1998) is an American professional football running back and return specialist.
+He played college football for the Appalachian State Mountaineers and was selected by the Tennessee Titans in the third round of the 2020 NFL draft.

-Early life and high school career
+Early life

 Evans attended New Smyrna Beach High School in New Smyrna, Florida.
 He committed to Appalachian State University to play college football.

 College career

 As a true freshman at Appalachian State in 2016, Evans played in 12 games rushing for 217 yards on 48 carries.
 He also returned 25 kicks for 563 yards and a touchdown.
 Evans missed 2017 due to injury and redshirted.
 Returning from the injury in 2018, he entered the season as a backup to Jalin Moore but took over as the starter after Moore was injured for the season, and rushed for 1,187 yards on 179 carries and seven touchdowns.
 As a kick returner he had 490 yards on 15 returns and had a touchdown.
 He was named the MVP of the 2018 Sun Belt Conference Football Championship Game after totaling 218 total yards.
 As a full-time starter in 2019, Evans was the Sun Belt Conference Offensive Player of the Year after rushing for 1,480 yards with 2,064 all purpose yards and 24 total touchdowns.
 He was also named MVP of the 2019 Sun Belt Conference Football Championship Game and 2019 New Orleans Bowl.
-After the season, he decided to forgo his senior season and enter the 2020 NFL Draft.
+After the season, he decided to forgo his senior season and enter the 2020 NFL draft.